How to Create a WordPress Child Theme

 Text Domain: twentytwentyonechild

-The above code contains information about the child theme, feel free to change everything after the colons except the Template line with your actual information.
+The code inside the comment bracket (/*…*/) contains information about the child theme.
 The Template line must have the same line as your parent theme folder name as your child theme won’t work without this.
+Feel free to change everything after the colons except the Template line with your actual information.

 Now, let’s create the second file, the functions.php file.
 Continue by opening the file and add the following codes: